|

 Became

-player-manager of Hartlepools United FC (left)
+player-manager of Hartlepools United FC on 5 July 1908, shortly after the

-the managerial position solely from 1909 until 1912.
-Priest
+the managerial position solely from April 1909 until the end of his

 managed 145 matches, of which 68 were wins, 37 draws and forty losses, 311